 After my teaching demo, I was extended an offer which I accepted and I was sent an electronic contract to sign.
-My contract was for 6 months, but I believe they’re starting to push more for 12 month contracts.
+My contract was for 6 months, but I believe they’re starting to push more for 12-month contracts.

 Consider your schedule thoughtfully before committing.
 Be cautious of over-committing, especially if you plan on doing a LOT of traveling during your contract period.
 It’s much easier to add hours after you’ve started.
 It’s discouraged to try and decrease your schedule after starting, and there can be penalties for connectivity issues and missing classes.
 It’s your responsibility to have a reliable connection.

 A few things to consider if you think DaDaABC (or teaching English online anywhere) is right for you...
 It is required that you have good lighting and a suitable teaching environment.
 You need a place that is quiet and where you can focus on your student.
 No, it is not OK to teach while plopped out on your couch watching TV in the dark.
 No, you cannot teach while you eat in a noisy bar or restaurant.
 No, you cannot teach from an airplane.
 (Yes, I’ve seen these questions, for real.)
-This is still work.
+This is still working.
 It is important you are respectful and committed to giving your students a quality, educational experience.
 They deserve your attention.

 Wearing a sky-blue shirt with a collar is preferred during class.
 It doesn’t have to be anything fancy or expensive.
 Just a basic, cotton polo shirt is fine.
 Also, give some consideration to your background and classroom materials.
 A plain, white background; while it is not distracting, is a little boring.
 Try to create a fun space for your students!
 That said - be creative!
 I’ve seen teachers cut up a shower curtain to teach in front of while traveling.
-I’ve heard of teachers setting up their “classroom” from a closet or a hotel bathroom!.
+I’ve heard of teachers setting up their “classroom” from a closet or a hotel bathroom!
 Also, having some finger puppets and a few flashcards is great, especially for the younger students!

 Don’t be afraid to get silly and weird.
 Your new students will often be very nervous.
 Sometimes they are really young, or they’ve never met a foreigner before.
 Sometimes your students are a little older, and they are pushed so hard in so many different classes and activities.